 Early Notables of the Cockudane family (pre 1700)

-More information is included under the topic Early Cockudane Notables in all our PDF Extended History products and printed products wherever possible.
+Another 41 words (3 lines of text) are included under the topic Early Cockudane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cockudane family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Cockudane, or a variant listed above to cross the Atlantic and come to North America were : Richard Cutting and his brother William were amongst the first settlers in the New World.
 They left from Ipswich England on the ship "Elizabeth".

 Related Stories +